neuroforgede/swarmgate/README.md

 - ALLOWED_REGULAR_VOLUMES_DRIVERS: Comma-separated list of allowed volume drivers.
 - ALLOWED_VOLUME_TYPES: Comma-separated list of allowed volume types.
 - ALLOW_PORT_EXPOSE: Set to 1 or true to allow port exposure.
-- OWNER_LABEL_VALUE: Required value for the ownership label.
+- TENANT_NAME: Required value for the ownership label.
 - SERVICE_ALLOW_LISTED_NETWORKS: Comma-separated list of networks not owned by the proxy that are allowed to be used.
 - TLS_KEY_FILE: Path to TLS key file.
 - TLS_CERT_FILE: Path to TLS cert file.